 Why?
 Because each state and country has its own employment agency that handles such matters.
 In some cases, while moving to another state to find work, a bit of paperwork is enough to continue your monthly payments.
 However, compensation can vary depending on the state.

 Know this: Certain states have regulations and restrictions regarding where you can move to continue receiving unemployment benefits.
-Check the area you intend to move for such restrictions.
+Check the area you intend to move to for such restrictions.

 When it comes to being eligible for unemployment, a few factors play a role.
 For instance, applicants must meet three primary requirements: